jjvanzon/JJs-Reference-Architecture/Code Style.md

 __Reason:__

-The members are automatically internal if the class is internal.
-If you have to make the class public, you do not want to have to correct the access modifiers of the methods.
+The members are automatically `internal` if the class is `internal`.
+When you wish to make the class `public`, you would not have to correct the access modifiers of the methods.

 #### Default Switch Case at the Bottom